su8/pinky-bar/README.md

 | -j           | --nicfw     | The NIC firmware [argument - eth0]                                 |
 | -S           | --statio    | Read and written MBs to the drive so far [argument - sda]          |

-The following options are available only in Linux: `-gFhHjGe`.
+The following options are available only in Linux: `-FhHjGe`.

 ---